Multilateral Instrument (MLI)

 Launch of multilateral treaty (MLI) to implement BEPS measures

 On 24 November 2016, a group of more than 100 jurisdictions concluded negotiations on a multilateral instrument (MLI) that will modify the application of existing bilateral tax treaties to implement the tax treaty measures developed through the OECD/G20 BEPS project.
-Open for signature by 31 December 2016, the MLI allows for the relatively rapid inclusion in existing bilateral tax treaties of measures against treaty shopping, artificial avoidance of the permanent establishment (PE) status and hybrid mismatches, as well as improvements of the dispute resolution mechanism.
-Optional provisions of the MLI will only apply between countries if the countries make matching choices.
-Depending on the ratification process, the potential impact on more than 2,000 existing bilateral tax treaties will be substantial.
+The MLI allows for the relatively rapid inclusion in existing bilateral tax treaties of measures against treaty shopping, artificial avoidance of the permanent establishment (PE) status and hybrid mismatches, as well as improvements of the dispute resolution mechanism.
+Optional provisions of the MLI (generally) will only apply between jurisdictions if the jurisdictions make matching choices.
+Currently around 1,500 treaties are to be modified by the MLI while around 500 tax treaties more are expected to be modified.

 Overview: MLI choices made by the Netherlands, Belgium, Luxembourg and Switzerland